-The controlled entities in the Level 2 Group include BNZ, Clydesdale and other financial entities (e.g. finance companies and leasing companies).
+The controlled entities in the Level 2 Group include BNZ and other financial entities (e.g. finance companies and leasing companies).

 Wealth management and life insurance activities are excluded from the calculation of RWA and the related controlled entities are deconsolidated from the Level 2 Group for the purposes of calculating capital adequacy.
 Capital adequacy deductions are applied to the investments in, and profits of, these activities.
-National Wealth Management Holdings (NWMH) has not been treated as part of the Level 2 Group for the purpose of this report.
+National Wealth Management Holdings (NWMH) has not been treated as part of the Level 2 Group for the purposes of this report.

-The NAB Group is progressing with transition to the revised Level 2 Group following clarification on the ADI Level 2 Group definition released by APRA in May 2014.
+The NAB Group is progressing with a transition to the revised Level 2 Group following a clarification of the ADI Level 2 Group definition by APRA.

-In the interim period, CET1 capital reflects the transition arrangements granted by APRA on the removal of capital benefits arising from debt issued directly by NWMH.
+In the interim period, CET1 Capital reflects the transition arrangements granted by APRA on the removal of capital benefits arising from debt issued directly by NWMH.